CyranoB/flash_cards/docs/API_ARCHITECTURE.md

 ## Overview

-The AI API is built using Next.js 14 App Router with Route Handlers, providing a serverless architecture for AI operations.
-The codebase has been refactored to follow a modular design with clear separation of concerns.
+The AI API (`/api/ai`) is built using Next.js App Router with Route Handlers, providing a serverless architecture for AI operations like analyzing transcripts and generating study materials.
+The codebase follows a modular design with clear separation of concerns.

+**Note:** This API receives pre-processed text as input.
+Document upload and text extraction (including asynchronous PDF processing via `/api/pdf-extract` and Redis) are handled by separate components and API routes, as detailed in the Backend Structure Document.

 ## Directory Structure